Our approach to development cooperation

 The Organisation for Economic Cooperation and Development (OECD) provide guidance for its members to enhance quality and effectiveness of their development cooperation programmes.
 The last Development Assistance Committee (DAC) peer review of the New Zealand IDC programme was completed in 2023(external link).

-The Global Partnership for Effective Development Cooperation and, in the Pacific, the Forum Compact (also known as the Cairns Compact) recognise the wide range of government and non-government contributors to development and set out principles for achieving effective development.
-The New Zealand IDC programme was peer reviewed by the Forum Compact in 2015.
+The Global Partnership for Effective Development Cooperation and, in the Pacific, the 2050 Strategy for the Blue Pacific Continent, recognise the wide range of government and non-government contributors to development and set out principles for achieving effective development.

 Read more about the Global Partnership(external link)